6 mins. read

 At work

-When returning to work after cancer, your employer should make reasonable adjustments for you to make things easier and allow you to carry out your tasks effectively.
+When returning to work after cancer, your employer should make reasonable adjustments for you to make things easier and allow you to carry out your job effectively.
 Think about what you need and what will help.
 These adjustments might include:

 • A phased return